grotius-cnc/stable/README.md

 Keyboard moving axis is working.
 Keyboard arrows are x and y axis.
 Page up and down is z axis.
 Home and End is a axis.
 Have Funn !!

-To enable the glade-gtk2 editor :
+To enable the linuxcnc glade-gtk2 widget's in Ubuntu / Mint / Kali, etc. you have to install a little bit more file's :

 http://www.linuxcnc.org/dists/wheezy/base/